Gluten Free Cornish Hens

 There you are friends.
 Garnish with chives and serve up this elegant main course right in its own baking dish.
 No one will guess that it’s gluten free 😊.

 Notes ♪♫ For seafood dishes like this one nothing beats a Ritz cracker crumb type breading.
-I have always loved Lance’s Original Gluten Free Crackers but good luck finding them these days!
-My recommendation for this recipe is Schar Entertainment Crackers, they can be found at most grocers.
+I have always loved Lance’s Original Gluten Free Crackers, but they are hard to find these days!
+My recommendation for this recipe is Schar Entertainment Crackers, you can find them online and at most grocers.

 Print This Post Print This Post